exploratory-io/book/faq.md

 ## What R packages are you installing and why ?

-Exploratory Desktop uses a number of amazing R packages, most of which are coming from 'Hadleyverse' - a set of R packages to make your data wrangling and analysis more effective and fun.
+Exploratory Desktop uses a number of amazing R packages, most of which are coming from 'tidyverse' - a set of R packages to make your data wrangling and analysis more effective and fun.
 You can see a list of the R packages to be installed in the initial setup UI by clicking a blue text 'See a list of software and libraries to be installed.' or select 'View Licenses' from Toolbar menu / Help.
 These are the packages that we use to make your data access and data analysis more effective.

 ## Where are you installing R packages ?